huanjinliu/assist-worker/README.md

 collect the main thread data that needs to be used in the worker thread.

-the field name of the data must be consistent with the name used in the worker hread.

 `@param {object} data - the main thread data used in the worker thread`

 `@returns {object} assistWorker`